Breeze/northwind-demo/STEPS-Server-Core2.md

 1. Select Tools / Nuget Package Manager / Package Manager Console
 2. Set Default project to **NorthwindModel**
-3. `Scaffold-DbContext "Data Source=.;Initial Catalog=NorthwindCore;Integrated Security=True;MultipleActiveResultSets=True" Microsoft.EntityFrameworkCore.SqlServer -OutputDir Models -UseDatabaseNames -Force`
+3. `Scaffold-DbContext "Data Source=.;Initial Catalog=Northwind;Integrated Security=True;MultipleActiveResultSets=True" Microsoft.EntityFrameworkCore.SqlServer -OutputDir Models -UseDatabaseNames -Force`
     - (The command above should all be on one line)

-Now you should have a **Models** folder in the **NorthwindModel** project, which contains classes for each of the NorthwindCore database tables, and a `NorthwindCoreContext.cs` that contains the EF DbContext class for accessing the database.
+Now you should have a **Models** folder in the **NorthwindModel** project, which contains classes for each of the Northwind database tables, and a `NorthwindContext.cs` that contains the EF DbContext class for accessing the database.

 If you change the database schema, you can re-run the Scaffold-DbContext command to re-build the model classes.